dacsunlimited/dac_play/BUILD_OSX.md

    make
    ```
    Note: By default, the web wallet will not be rebuilt even after pulling new changes.
 To force the web wallet to rebuild, use `make forcebuildweb`.
+   Node2: In 'make buildweb' step, if there is any error, you can switch to 'programs/web_wallet' and run 'lineman build' to see more error details.
+Make sure 'lineman' is installed.

 11. *Optional*.
 Create GUI installation package:
    ```